aureole-420/sengoku-game/README.md

 # sengoku-game (based on NASA World Wind Java)
+By lp28@rice.edu, yt30@rice.edu

-A real-time-strategic game based on NASA WorldWIndJava (a geographical library)
+This is a real-time-strategic game based on NASA WorldWIndJava (a geographical library).

-## Overview:
+## Technical overview:
+In this project we used:
+* MVC pattern
+* Extended visitor pattern
+* Command dispatching pattern
+* Mixed key dictionary
+* Java RMI
+* Java Multithreading
+* Asychronous message passing
+* Client/Server architecture
+* NASA World Wind Java as geographical model

 ### System Architecture
 * Using the common API as the message passing infrastructure, we implemented our game following the API guidelines and communication protocols.
 * Our game are based on the server-client architecture, which are implemented as a set of customized commands in the server side.